Cybercrime and Cybersecurity

 • Oman’s Electronic Transactions Law (Royal Decree No. 69/2008): Oman’s Electronic Transactions Law establishes the legal framework for electronic transactions and data transmission.
 The law covers electronic signatures, the recognition of electronic records as evidence and the confidentiality and security of electronic data.
 While it does not clearly address data protection, it has an indirect impact on information security standards in electronic transactions.

-4. Overview of Qatar’s Cybersecurity Framework
+4. Overview of Qatar’s Cybersecurity Framework:

 • Law No. (14) of 2014 Promulgating the Cybercrime Prevention Law: It encapsulates a wide range of online offenses, from hacking to cyber stalking and further, mandates internet service providers to take measures to prevent the spread of these crimes.
 In case of non-compliances, it imposes sanctions and penalties for offenses committed through the Internet, IT networks, computers, and related means.